cloud-gov/cf-resource/README.md

 ### Contributing

-Please make all pull requests to the `master` branch and ensure tests pass locally.
+Please make all pull requests to the `main` branch and ensure tests pass locally.